 There were about 3.2 million results at GenBank when I searched for 0:2019[dp] viruses[organism]

-, but about 0.9 million or about 27% of the results were classified under HIV-1. [https://www.ncbi.nlm.nih.gov/nuccore/?term=0%3A2019%5Bdp%5D+viruses%5Borganism%5D] So the reason why many of Arkmedic's top hits at BLAST were sequences of HIV-1 might be because before 2020 HIV-1 was the species of virus with the most sequences at GenBank:
+, but about 0.9 million or about 27% of all results were classified under HIV-1. [https://www.ncbi.nlm.nih.gov/nuccore/?term=0%3A2019%5Bdp%5D+viruses%5Borganism%5D] So the reason why many of Arkmedic's top hits at BLAST were sequences of HIV-1 might be because before 2020 HIV-1 was probably the species of virus with the most sequences at GenBank:

 Arkmedic also wrote that he didn't find any 100% match when he searched for the nucleotide sequence of Pradhan's second insert on BLAST, but that's because he again used the nucleotide sequence in Wuhan-Hu-1 (CAC AAA AAC AAC AAA AGT